Hitstory

 Hitstory is compilation album by American singer and musician Elvis Presley, which includes the two previous compilation album ELV1S and 2nd to None, in addition to a bonus disc, entitled The Story Continues.
+"My Way" in the European edition is an alternative 'live' 1977 version to the single.
 On March 8, 2018, the box set was certified Platinum by the RIAA for sales in excess of 1,000,000 units.

 The tracks are not in any chronological order, but still derive from Presley's whole recording career.